ANTARCTICA (THE ROSS SEA & THE SUBANTARCTIC ISLANDS) WILDLIFE PHOTOGRAPHY TOUR

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-ANTARCTICA: ROSS SEA & SUBANTARCTIC ISLANDS WILDLIFE PHOTOGRAPHY TOUR: ITINERARY
+ANTARCTICA: ROSS SEA & SUBANTARCTIC ISLANDS WILDLIFE PHOTOGRAPHY TOUR: DETAILED ITINERARY

 Map of our planned itinerary during our Ross Sea and Subantarctic Islands photography tour, but this is very dependent on weather and ice conditions.